Home » Career » Branches of Earth Science » 100+ Branches of Earth Science

 55. Epidemiology

 How disease and determinants of health are transferred and distributed in populations.
-On a large scale, epidemiologists model disease outbreaks with the goal to prevent their spread.
+On a large scale, epidemiologists model disease outbreaks with the goal of preventing their spread.

 56. Mycology